 Enjoy a round of golf at Derby's unique golf course where you can tee off amongst the Boabs - contact the Sportsman's Club for information.
 If bowling is more your thing on bowling, how about the greens at Derby Bowling Club.

-Expect plenty of fun at the 2021 Derby Cup, due to be held on Saturday July 17, and a little bit more unusual, but great fun are the crab races held at the Mary Island Fishing Club - visit on June 12, July 17 and August 14 in 2021!
+Come back in July next year for the Derby Cup, and a little bit more unusual, but great fun are the crab races held at the Mary Island Fishing Club!

 Fishing